 Families will be provided a full registration packet to complete that includes Studio policies & procedures and Studio Member agreements.

-After a participant has attended The Studio consistently for one month, Barrier-Free lead Studio staff will plan a touch-base meeting with the participant and/or family.
+After a participant has attended The Studio consistently for one month, families have the option to plan a touch-base meeting with the Studio lead staff.
 During this meeting, participant's strengths and individual goals will be discussed as well as recommended next-steps for maximum success.

 We are proud to be funded in part by a Community Arts Development Grant from the Carroll County Arts Council and the Maryland State Arts Council